Access to China Articles

 7. ICP Internet Contents Provider

-What types of ICP certification you can request will depend on your Chinese company's ICP license.
+The types of ICP certification you can request will depend on your Chinese company's ICP license.

 The certification process is for public internet content only.
-If content is for a company’s internal use and not accessible to the public, then certification is not required.
+If the content is for a company’s internal use and not accessible to the public, then certification is not required.
 Suppose a domain name is used to access the company’s information online.
 In that case, the domain name may need ICP certification, even if it is only a login screen.

 8. Shipping to the Chinese Consumer